 It was first noticed by Assistant Warden Pam Knight on 14th June 1983, although it had probably been around for five or six days by then.
 Even though it was never known to find a mate, it was seen to take part in courtship flights as well as attempting to present fish to other birds, behaviour suggesting a male.
-As time went on it was realised its squeaky call suggested it was one of three Nearctic forms of Little Tern, now regarded as Least Tern, a full polytypic species.
-Apart from the call, the main difference with Little Tern was a grey rather than white rump.
+As time went on it was realised its squeaky call suggested it was one of three Nearctic forms of Little Tern, now treated as the full polytypic species, Least Tern.
+Apart from the call, the main difference with Little Tern was a grey rather than a white rump.
 Recordings of the call were made, converted to sonograms and favourably compared with North American birds.
 The record was submitted to the BBRC and after it was established that Squeaker's calls differed from all other subspecies of Little Tern it was accepted by the BBRC and BOURC.
 It was seen for the final time on 8th July 1992.

-To date this is the only record for the Western Palearctic, however there is a record pending of one that frequented the Little Tern colony at Portrane, Dublin, Ireland from June to August 2021.
+To date this is the only record for the Western Palearctic, however there is a record pending of one that frequented the Little Tern colony at Portrane, Dublin, Ireland from June to August 2021, returning again in June 2022.